-Festivities were held in the Frist Campus Center where graduates, families, and friends congratulated this profound accomplishment.
+Festivities were held virtually where graduates, families, and friends congratulated this profound accomplishment.
 We invite you to relive this wonderful moment with us!

 Phi Beta Kappa Society

-The following Honors recipients were also elected into the Phi Beta Kappa Society (the oldest national honorary scholastic society, founded in 1776): Rebecca Blevins, Stephen Chen, Jessica Zhou
+The following Honors recipients were also elected into the Phi Beta Kappa Society (the oldest national honorary scholastic society, founded in 1776): Ellie Breitfeld, Debby Cheng, and Aidan O'Donnell.

 Awards and Prizes